 This series debuted 2 Kamen Riders.
 Kamen Rider 1, and Kamen Rider 2.
 This 98 episode series depicted Hongou Hayato's battles against Shocker, and Rider 1 and 2 had allies, specifically, FBI Agent Take, played by Sonny Chiba's brother, Jirou.
 Written by

-As with Ultraman: A Special Effects Fantasy Series, this series, created by manga artist Shôtarô Ishinomori, gave birth to another popular type of modern Japanese superhero: The "Henshin" (Japanese for "transformation") Hero.
+As with Ultraman: A Special Effects Fantasy Series (1966), this series, created by manga artist Shôtarô Ishinomori, gave birth to another popular type of modern Japanese superhero: The "Henshin" (Japanese for "transformation") Hero.
 These are normal-sized superheroes who transform into a cyborg, android or mutant by performing a "henshin pose," and usually fight their enemies with martial arts, minimal weaponry and a finishing attack (usually a flying kick).
-The Sentai Series (starting with Ishinomori's Himitsu Sentai Goranger (1975)), Metal Heroes (starting with Uchû keiji Gyaban) and hundreds of other contemporary Japanese superheroes were an offshoot of this historically-important genre.
+The Sentai Series (starting with Ishinomori's Himitsu Sentai Goranger (1975)), Metal Heroes (starting with Uchû keiji Gyaban (1982)) and hundreds of other contemporary Japanese superheroes were an offshoot of this historically-important genre.
 See more »

 6 of 7 people found this review helpful.

 Was this review helpful to you?